api-platform/docs/core/data-providers.md

 data providers are called.
 The first data provider not throwing a `ApiPlatform\Core\Exception\ResourceClassNotSupportedException` will be used.

+You can find a full working example in the [API Platform's demo application](https://github.com/api-platform/demo/blob/master/api/src/DataProvider/TopBookCollectionDataProvider.php).

 ## Custom Item Data Provider

 The process is similar for item data providers.
 Create a `BlogPostItemDataProvider` implementing the [`ItemDataProviderInterface`](https://github.com/api-platform/core/blob/master/src/DataProvider/ItemDataProviderInterface.php)